 "We continue to be shocked at the conflict that is unfolding in Ukraine, and join so many voices around the world in calling for peace and an end to the invasion.
-We stand in solidarity with the people of Ukraine," EA .
+We stand in solidarity with the people of Ukraine," EA wrote in a statement.
 "Our primary concern is the ongoing safety of those in the region, particularly colleagues and partners, and we are seeking to understand how we might best help them further beyond our programs that are already in place."

-The publisher it would remove Russian and Belarusian teams from its FIFA and NHL games.
+The publisher said this week it would remove Russian and Belarusian teams from its FIFA and NHL games.
 Soccer and hockey governing bodies have banned teams from the countries from participating in international competitions.
 EA noted that as the conflict continues, it's "continually reviewing the steps we can take."

-Ukraine's vice prime minister Mykhailo Fedorov gaming companies and esports organizations to take action by, for instance, temporarily suspending player accounts in Russia and Belarus.
-CD Projekt has of its games and all titles on the GOG storefront in both countries.
+Ukraine's vice prime minister Mykhailo Fedorov called on gaming companies and esports organizations to take action by, for instance, temporarily suspending player accounts in Russia and Belarus.
+CD Projekt has halted sales of its games and all titles on the GOG storefront in both countries.
 Bloober Team stopped selling its games there too.

-On Friday, Microsoft put , including those of Xbox consoles.
-Meanwhile, and developer Hi-Rez Studios is all of its March and April revenues from Russia to UNICEF to help children in Ukraine.
+On Friday, Microsoft put all sales in Russia on hold, including those of Xbox consoles.
+Meanwhile, Paladins and Rogue Company developer Hi-Rez Studios is donating all of its March and April revenues from Russia to UNICEF to help children in Ukraine.
 It pledged a minimum of $50,000.